 You may or may not have noticed, but I love salads.
 I intended to start November off with big hearty Thanksgiving inspiration… but, well, I’m not sure if the thought of mashed potatoes made my jeans feel tighter or if it was all the Christmas cookies I ate last week (don’t ask)… this week I ended up craving soups and, especially, salads.

-I’m really excited about this salad because it’s so simple yet so delicious with all of it’s shred-y, crunchy textures.
+I’m really excited about this salad because it’s so simple yet so delicious with all of its shred-y, crunchy textures.
 If you have a mandoline, this will go really quickly.
-If you don’t, you can use a sharp knife, just try to slice everything as thin as you can.
+If you don’t, you can use a sharp knife, just try to slice everything as thinly as you can.
 (And a side note: please use the safety attachment even though I didn’t here).

 Shredded brussels sprouts and apples are the base of this salad.
 At the last minute I also tossed in some kohlrabi which had been sitting in my fridge for weeks as if it were waiting to be included in this salad.
 Sliced into thin matchsticks, it offers a really nice crunch.
 If you don’t have kohlrabi, you can skip it.
 But don’t skip the dried fruit or the toasted nuts.
 It’s these sweet & salty flavors that bring everything together.